 What Makes Life Worth Living?

-Love, work, and play
+Love, work, and play.

 Here are some possible answers to the question of what makes life worth living:

-(3) Happiness.
 Psychological research has identified many ways in which people can increase the happiness in their lives, as in Sonja Lyubomirsky's fine book, The How of Happiness.
 But happiness is usually the result of having a meaningful life, not what makes life worth living in itself.
-There are people whose lives are meaningful even though they may not be very happy, for example when struggling with a challenging job while raising a special needs child.
+There are people whose lives are meaningful even though they may not be very happy—for example, someone who is struggling with a challenging job while raising a special needs child.

 Surveys and other psychological studies indicate that love, work, and play do indeed enable people to have lives they value.
 Neuroscience provides a deeper understanding of how brain processes generate needs for relatedness, autonomy, and competence that can be satisfied by the successful pursuit of love, work, and play.
-Such satisfaction yields happiness, but even the pursuit is enough to give life meaning.
+Such satisfaction often yields happiness, but even the pursuit is enough to give life meaning.